TLCFEM/suanPan-manual/docs/Basic/Config.md

 ## Disable Color Output

-By default, the console output is colored to make it more readable.
+By default, the console output is coloured to make it more readable.
 If the console output is redirected to a file, the ANSI color codes will be included in the file.
-To disable the color output, use the `-nc` option.
+To disable coloured output, use the `-nc` option.

 ```shell
 suanpan -nc -f <your_input_model.sp>